williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 * The full set of claims for the requested scopes is available via the [/oauth2/v1/userinfo](#get-user-information) endpoint.
 Call this endpoint using the Access Token.

-* To protect against arbitrarily large numbers of groups matching the group filter, the group claim has a limit of 100.
+* To protect against arbitrarily large numbers of groups matching the group filter, the groups claim has a limit of 100.
 If more than 100 groups match the filter, then the request fails.
 Expect that this limit may change in the future.
 For more information about configuring an app for OpenID Connect, including group claims, see [Using OpenID Connect](https://support.okta.com/help/articles/Knowledge_Article/Using-OpenID-Connect).